-The UD Recreation Services program services the entire UD student body and focuses on student wellness, leadership development, and healthy engagement.
+The vibrant Recreation Services program services the entire UD student body and focuses on student wellness, leadership development, and healthy engagement.
 Among its features are the Carpenter Sports Building, Rawstrom Natatorium, Fred Rust & Gold Ice Arenas, an outdoor aquatic center, four fitness centers for students and staff use, various upgraded playing fields and courts, 32 club sport teams, and over 30 intramural leagues and tournaments.

 Olkkola oversaw the renovation and construction of the addition to the Carpenter Sports Building that was dedicated on Aug.
 26, 2013.
 The showcase of the $25 million project is a three-story, 45,000-square-foot addition, complete with an indoor walking and jogging track and the very latest in fitness equipment.
 Complementing the addition is a new student lounge equipped with the latest technology features.